LordOfSati/hyperzsh-custom/README.md

 # HYPERZSH - Customized Version

-I have started using [ZSH](https://github.com/robbyrussell/oh-my-zsh/) in the recent days and completly fallen in with it.
+I have started using [ZSH](https://github.com/robbyrussell/oh-my-zsh/) in the recent days and completly fallen in love with it.

 Below is my **Terminal** setup.